In the Throne Room

 Although we depend on the Spirit's intercession to make our prayers acceptable, we should nevertheless try our best to offer good prayers.
 God always expects His children to make full use of their own faculties as they seek to do right.
 How then should we pray?
 Novices in the practice of prayer need to understand that it does not have rigid requirements.

 1. Posture.
 As Christians we avoid the lotus seat and every other posture characteristic of Eastern meditation.
+Also, to distance ourselves from Muslim practice, we do not kneel on a prayer rug.
 But any natural posture—whether sitting, standing, lying prone, lying supine, or kneeling—is suitable for prayer.
 The circumstances may dictate which is best.
 A sitting or standing posture is most compatible with good order in a public service.
 For private prayer, many prefer a lying or kneeling posture.
 Each posture has special uses.

 3. Place.
 As we showed in our discussion of personal devotions, the best place for communion with God is somewhere private (Matt.
 6:5-6).

-4. Times.
-Although we can pray at any time, Christians have always regarded certain times as especially appropriate for prayer.
+4. Time.
+Although we can pray whenever we desire conversation with God, Christians have always regarded certain times as especially appropriate.

 Economies in Prayer

 1. Eliminating rashness.
 The Preacher in Ecclesiastes instructs us to sift out all rashness from our prayers (Eccles.
 5:2).
-Rashness includes any thoughtless complaint or vow.
-It is better not to make a vow than to make one and later cast it aside (Eccles.
-5:4-5).
+Rashness includes any hasty vow to God.
+It is far better not to make such a vow than to make one and fail to perform it (Eccles.
+5:4–5).
+Casting it onto the trash heap of our unfulfilled promises is the same as lying to God, which is a serious offense.
 Preachers and youth workers must refrain from pressuring young people into commitments that they are not ready to keep.

-It is important, though, to distinguish between vain repetition and perseverance in a good prayer.
-The former is deficient in either or both of two respects.
-It comes to God on unacceptable terms, or it proceeds from the mouth only and not from the heart.
-Persevering prayer that expresses the fervent desire of a righteous man truly "availeth much" (James 5:16).
+It is important, though, to distinguish between vain repetition of prayerful words and perseverance in approaching God with a good prayer.
+The latter, if it expresses the fervent desire of a righteous man, truly "availeth much" (Jas.
+5:16) .